By B.L. Ochman

 Love your readers

-- Give link love to people who comment on your blog by linking to their websites and blogs
+o Give link love to people who comment on your blog by linking to their websites and blogs, following them on Twitter

 Blog readers are there by choice.
 You can’t force anyone to read a blog.

-What you can do is make the blog totally fucking amazing.
+What you can do is make the blog totally freaking amazing.

-Note: I have the cartoon above, by Hugh Macleod, on my What’s Next Blog business cards.
+Note: I have the cartoon above, by Hugh Macleod, on my business cards.
 If that offends you, you probably won’t like working with me.
 If it turns you on, and you are thinking about having a corporate blog.
 Gimme a call.